alealrom/coming_soon_page/README.md

-# Frontend Mentor - Comming Soon Page
+# alealrom - Comming Soon Page

 This is a solution to Cooming Soon Page on Frontend Mentor.